-Staff believes VCI was overpaid \$1,319,775 in Florida through the Link-Up, Lifeline, and TLS programs from August 2006 through December 2007.
+We find that VCI was overpaid \$1,319,775 in Florida through the Link-Up, Lifeline, and TLS programs from August 2006 through December 2007.
 VCI has been obtaining double compensation by receiving resale Link-Up and Lifeline credits from AT&T, while at the same time receiving Link-Up, Lifeline, and TLS monies from the USF for the same customers.
-Staff believes because of VCI's misuse of the Federal Universal Service Fund, it is no longer in the public interest to allow VCI to retain ETC designation in Florida.
-Therefore, staff recommends that VCI's ETC status should be rescinded if this Proposed Agency Action becomes final upon issuance of a consummating order.
-Staff also recommends that if the Commission approves staff's recommendation, results of staff's investigation along with the Commission Order should be forwarded to the USAC, the Federal Communications Commission, and the Department of Justice for further follow-up to recover federal USF funds obtained by VCI through misrepresentations made to the USAC.
+We find that because of VCI's misuse of the Federal Universal Service Fund, it is no longer in the public interest to allow VCI to retain ETC designation in Florida.
+Therefore, we find it appropriate to rescind VCI's ETC status.
+We direct our staff to forward the results of our investigation along with this Order to USAC, the Federal Communications Commission, and the Department of Justice for further follow-up to recover federal USF funds obtained by VCI through misrepresentations made to USAC.